Griner stands tall as Baylor women rock Tennessee

 The teams went back and forth throughout the first half and early in the second, trading the lead 10 times and tying four times.
 With both 6-6 Kelley Cain and 6-3 Alyssia Brewer on the floor to guard Griner, Tennessee found some success inside and was up 55-50 with just under eight minutes left.

-Until Saturday, Griner had been somewhat tentative on offense since being suspended for two games for throwing a punch against a Texas Tech player in early March.
+Griner had been somewhat tentative on offense since she was suspended for two games after throwing a punch against a Texas Tech player in early March.
+She was back to her dominant self on both ends of the court.
+"I just knew I had to come out and play my game and go back to the old Brittney," Griner said.

 - AP